 You probably know that some fruits are healthy for dogs and can be a great addition to their diet.
-However, some fruits are the opposite — highly toxic, causing stomach upset, tremors, vomiting, and even death.
+However, some fruits are the opposite—highly toxic, causing stomach upset, tremors, vomiting, and even death.
 In this article, we’ll answer the question, can dogs eat plums? and talk about what to do if your dog has eaten a plum or a plum pit.
 Keep on reading!

 Unlike many fruits, which are either fully safe or fully toxic to dogs (in other words, pretty black and white), plums are a bit more complex.
 Technically, the flesh of plums is safe for your dog and may provide them with some healthy vitamins.

-However, the rest of the plum, including the pit, stem, and leaves, contain plant compounds that are highly toxic to dogs.
+However, the rest of the fruit, including the pit, stem, and leaves, contain plant compounds that are highly toxic to dogs.
 So while your dog can safely eat plum fruit itself, you should always cut it up and remove the other parts of the fruit to reduce the risk of plum poisoning or choking.

 Health Concerns Of Plums for Dogs